Our Resource Library is growing everyday. We are here to help you with forms, links and guides that you need all in one place.

 Domestic violence and abuse is more prevalent in our society than many people realize or want to admit.
 Domestic abuse goes beyond physical contact.
-It can also include controlling behaviors, mental cruelty, and harassment via phone, email or other means of communication.
+It includes controlling behaviors, mental cruelty, and harassment via phone, email or other means of communication.
 To confront these issues, the Illinois Domestic Violence Act (“IDVA”) allows any person, including a minor child, who has been abused by a family or household member to file a petition for an order of protection.

 There are three types of orders of protection: emergency, interim, and plenary.
 The emergency order of protection can be issued relatively quickly and without notice to the respondent in certain circumstances, such as when there would be a risk of further abuse if the respondent were given notice that the petitioner was seeking an order of protection.
 An emergency order of protection will only be effective for 14-21 days.
 An interim order of protection lasts 30 days, but unlike the emergency order, the respondent must be given notice of the petition and a hearing.
 Finally, a plenary order of protection may last up to two years and also requires notice and hearing for the respondent.